AndrasKovacs/pny1-assignment/DepTC.md

 **Second**, we can require proofs of propositional disjointness from programmers.
 In other words, the compiler tries to prove disjointness of instances by some incomplete procedure, and demands a proof from the programmer if it gets stuck.

 This may seem a bit intrusive.
-It's also anti-modular in sense that programmers would have to add or remove proofs to their instance definitions depending on other instances in scope, which may come from imported modules (even transitively!).
-However, given a sufficiently smart compiler, the amount of proof obligations could turn out to be pretty low, especially that useful instances rarely have undecidable equality, as we've seen.
+It's also anti-modular in the sense that programmers would have to add or remove proofs to their instance definitions depending on other instances in scope, which may come from imported modules (even transitively!).
+However, given a sufficiently smart compiler, the amount of proof obligations could turn out to be pretty low, especially considering that useful instances rarely have undecidable equality, as we've seen.
 But then we might ask whether it pays off to support this mechanism - why not just stick the the previous solution in this section?

 However, as we move up to type theories with more sophisticated equality, this option could become more viable.

-#### 4.3 High-powered type theories
+##### 4.3 Adding extensionality

 An obvious power-up would be adding function extensionality to the language.
 This is relatively realistic in a future language, since [NuPRL](http://www.nuprl.org/) already has it, and even in intensial type theories one can find potential solutions, such as [Observational Type Theory](http://www.cs.nott.ac.uk/~psztxa/publ/obseqnow.pdf), and univalent type theories also have function extensionality (see on [page 144](https://hott.github.io/book/nightly/hott-online-1007-ga1d0d9d.pdf)).
 We'll discuss univalence later in more detail.